dandanmania/portfolio/project/myFlix.md

 link: 'https://dandan-myflix.netlify.app/'
 ---

-An app using a self-made API to display information of a handful of anime movies.
-Register and log in to access the movies and their details.
-Uses React [Redux, Router, Bootstrap].
+An app using a self-made API using React (Redux, Router, Bootstrap) to display information of a handful of anime movies.
+Register and log in to access the movies and their details (i.e. director and genre).
+Users can add movies to their list of favorites for quick access and also manage and update their account details.